araalinetworks/api/doc/source/guide_lenses.rst

 Get all Lenses.
 It is possible to optionally get only enforced lenses or only starred lenses.

 .. tabs::
-   .. code-tab:: bash Command Line
+   .. code-tab:: sh Command Line

         # get all lenses along with their enforcement status
         ./araalictl api -fetch-enforcement-status

         # use -enforced flag to fetch only enforced lenses
         ./araalictl api -fetch-enforcement-status -enforced

         # use a seperate command to fetch only starred lenses
         ./araalictl api -fetch-starred-lens

    .. code-tab:: py

         # Without params it will get all lenses
         # Use enforced=True, or starred=True explictly to get the subset that
         # is enforced/starred
         api.Lens.get(enforced=True, starred=True)

 Star
 ****